EthanTock/physics_golf/README.md

 Then, run `python3 main.py` from the `<directory>` to run the golf game!

 ## Tutorial
+Check out my tutorial for using this repository: https://youtu.be/r56zm4hm_dc?si=QazZPlVSQMqEZZ1W

 ## Controls
 To putt the ball, press the Space key.
 It will putt in the direction of the line coming out of it.